Skip to main content

 • On Thursday, Mexico's Supreme Court rejected legal measures from Grupo Salinas companies challenging tax debts of more than $2.6 billion, ruling against seven of nine amparos and leaving two unresolved.

-• With debts dating back more than a decade, President Claudia Sheinbaum's administration has pushed to collect from major tax debtors and her party recently reformed the amparo law.
+• The Sheinbaum administration has pushed to collect from major tax debtors and recently reformed the amparo law, while the tax debts date from more than a decade ago.

-• The decisions cannot be appealed, but Grupo Salinas and Mexico's tax authority could negotiate a settlement, while two Grupo Salinas casinos were suspended this week over alleged money laundering, which the conglomerate denied.
+• The decisions cannot be appealed, but Grupo Salinas and Mexico's tax authority could negotiate a settlement, while two Grupo Salinas casinos were suspended this week over alleged money laundering.

-• Grupo Salinas has signaled it may take disputes to international courts to avoid what it calls abusive double charges, while the amparo reform remains controversial and drew U.S. criticism.
+• Grupo Salinas has signaled it may take disputes to international courts to avoid what it calls 'abusive and illegal double charges,' while the amparo reform faced criticism including from the United States.

 Insights by Ground AI